 Jessica and crew were staying at Savuti Camp.
 She took an immediate liking to the beautiful canvas and thatch design of the rooms and common area.
 Additionally, the camp has great amenities, including a nicely chilled pool.
 The views of the wildlife and Savute Channel from their tents were unforgettable.
 They ended their stay with both a surprise Bush lunch and a boma dinner.

 Day 4 & 5 – Chitabe Camp

 Jessica’s next destination was Chitabe Camp.
-Located in the southeastern portion of the Okavango Delta, this premier camp has been a favorite of AAC clients for years.
+Located in the southeastern portion of the Okavango Delta, this classic camp has been a favorite of AAC clients for years.
 This time of year can be hot in Botswana, but Jessica was absolutely fine – a portable AC and the breeze let through by the gauze and canvas tents kept her very comfortable during her stay.
-An added bonus was a private dinner for the group poolside!
+A special surprise here was a private dinner under the stars by the pool!

 But as nice of an accommodation as Chitabe is, the main draw has been the stunning concentration and diversity of wildlife.
 The Big 5, plains game, nocturnal animals (like porcupines and pangolins) and other predators (like cheetahs and wild dogs) make this area a year-round, all-day game viewing experience!

 Day 6 & 7 – Mombo Main Camp